 Further Friction Questions & Ideas

-Don’t stop at simply doing the science experiment!
-Ask questions that help your kids with their scientific thinking!
-I have a few examples for you below but if you need more ideas to check out, click thru to this post I wrote a while back: 9 Fantastic Ways to Help a Child with Science Thinking.
+I have a few examples for you below but if you need more ideas to check out, click this post I wrote a while back: 9 Fantastic Ways to Help a Child with Science Thinking.

 - Why could the chopstick pick up the bottle of rice in one case but not in another?
-(The rice wasn’t settled enough in the bottle, around the chopstick.)
+(The rice wasn’t settled enough in the bottle around the chopstick.)

 - Then ask, “What would happen if we used a different vessel?
 A different type of bottle?”